vatpac-technology/sops/docs/aerodromes/classc/Darwin.md

 !!! phraseology
     ***Traffic Landing RWY 36***

-    **DN ADC:** "YZU, traffic is an E120, landing on the crossing runway, hold short runway 29, runway 36 cleared to land."
+    **DN ADC:** "YZU, traffic is an E120 landing on the crossing runway, hold short runway 29, cleared to land runway 36."
-    <br>**YZU:** "Hold short runway 29, runway 36 cleared to land YZU"
+    <br>**YZU:** "Hold short runway 29, cleared to land runway 36, YZU"

     ***Traffic Landing RWY 29***

     **DN ADC:** "ANO407, traffic is a Seminole landing on the crossing runway, will hold short.
-Runway 29, cleared to land"
+Runway 29 cleared to land"
     <br>**ANO407:** "Runway 29 cleared to land, AN407"

 #### Operational Info